mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 {{<img src="landing-after-cropped.png" alt="Screenshot of new landing page" max-width="400px" has-border="true">}}
 {{</gallery>}}

 I wrote previously about how [frustrating and expensive](/tinypilot-redesign) it was working with the design agency, but I'm pleased with the result.
 My old website looked like a hobby project, and the new design looks like a real company.
-I suspect that at least a portion of my increased sales came from the new website.
+I suspect that at least a portion of my increased sales resulted from the new design.

 ### The TinyPilot team grew from six people to seven